V. Nagam Aiya

-Diwan Bahadur Sir Veeraraghavapuram Nagam Aiya (c.
-1850 December – 1917) was an Indian pioneer, historian, civil servant, and chronicler who served as the Dewan in the erstwhile princely state of Travancore.
+Diwan Bahadur Veeraraghavapuram Nagam Aiya (c.
+1850 December – 1917) was an Indian civil servant and chronicler who served as the Dewan of the erstwhile princely state of Travancore.
+He authored the Travancore State Manual.

-Dewan Bahadur/Diwan Bahadur was a title of honor awarded during British Raj.
-It was awarded to individuals who had performed great service to the nation.
-It was an equivalent of the "Civil Division" of the British Order of the Bath.
-The title was accompanied by a medal called a Title Badge.
-Dewan literally means Prime Minister in Indian context and Bahadur means brave.

-This title was above Rao Bahadur title and usually people with Rao Bahadur were elevated to status of Dewan Bahadur.

-Further, the Prime Ministers of Indian Princely States were known as Dewan/Diwan.
-They were also given or promoted directly to the title of Dewan Bahadur by British authorities on being appointed as Dewan, to suit their post.

 Early life

 Nagam Aiya was born in December 1850 at Veeraraghavapuram - a small village on the banks of the river Thambrapurni, in the Tirunelveli district of Tamil Nadu.
 He was a Telugu Brahmin of the "Aruveli Neogi " sub-caste.
 According to traditional accounts which cover seven generations before him, the family which had originally belonged to "Boppudi," a village in the Krishna District of Andhra Pradesh had migrated to Nellore, Trichinopoly, Madura, Tirunelveli and finally Travancore.
 His ancestors migrated to Travancore in the second half of 18th century and was in the service of the Maharajah in various capacities.
 One of his ancestors was a "Sthanapatter" or Ambassador of the Maharajah of Travancore.
 In Mysore at Tipu Sultan's court, on another account, one of this forefathers was said to have been murdered by Velu Thampi Dalawa.

 Nagam Aiya was brought to Thiruvananthapuram while he was a child.
 He had his entire education in H.H.
 The Maharajah's High School and the direct tutorship of European School masters like Mr. John Bensley, and College at Trivamdrum.
 In these institutions, he was under Mr. John Ross, and Dr. Robert Harvey, the two teachers who guided him in his studies for F.A and B.A examinations.
 He is said to have been a very brilliant student.
 He passed his Matriculation in 1865 and his F.A in 1866.
 He was the first graduate from the Maharajah's College (University College) in February 1870.
 Due to the poverty of his family he was forced to join the government service as a clerk on a meagre pay of Rs 7/- soon after his Matriculation examination.
 Later his success as the first student to complete a full B.A program brought him to the notice of H.H Sri Ayilyam Tirunal and he was then appointed as the Asst.
 Prof. of History and Mathematics in his alma mater.